somyanath/Churn-Reduction/README.md

 Code for creating a model which can predict Customer Churn.

 ## Problem Description
 Churn (loss of customers to competition) is a problem for companies because it is more expensive to acquire a new customer than to keep your existing one from leaving.
 This problem statement is targeted at enabling churn reduction using analytics concepts.

 ## Problem Statement
-The objective of this case is to predict the customer behaviour.
-The files "Train_data.csv" and "Test_data.csv" are the dataset that has customer usage pattern and if the customer has moved out or not.
+The objective of this case is to predict customer behaviour.
+The files "Train_data.csv" and "Test_data.csv" are the dataset that has customer usage pattern and respective data if the customer has moved out or not.
 The objective is to develop an algorithm to predict the churn based on usage pattern.
 The predictors provided are as follows:

 ● account length
 ● international plan